 We have listed down 5 tips for you to inspire you on how you can leverage this tactic:

-a.
-Healthy & Appealing Menu
+A. Healthy and Appealing Menu

 To appeal to parents, ensure the kids’ menu is balanced with healthier options while ensuring that it is still fun and appealing to children.

-b.
-Theme-Based Collectibles
+B. Theme-Based Collectibles

 Collaborations with popular franchises can attract children who are fans, also drawing in their families.
 You could create limited edition collectibles that change seasonally or coincide with certain events or movie releases.
 This creates a sense of urgency and can encourage repeat visits.

-c.
-Educational Collectibles
+C. Educational Collectibles

 Develop collectibles that are not only fun but also educational.
 These could be themed around science, and nature, with accompanying apps.

-d.
-Interactive Packaging
+D. Interactive Packaging

 Design packaging that doubles as a plaything or includes puzzles and games.

-e.
-Inclusive & Diverse Options
+E. Inclusive and Diverse Options

 Ensure your collectibles represent different cultures and abilities, making every child feel included and represented.
 Like Mattel, which has recently gathered a lot of fame for its inclusion campaigns.